Crewe Works: London, Midland and Scottish Railway

-When the LNWR became part of the London, Midland and Scottish Railway (LMS) in 1923, its passenger locomotives were eclipsed by those of the former Midland Railway, which offered light, fast and frequent services.
+When the LNWR became part of the LMS in 1923, its passenger locomotives were eclipsed by those of the former Midland Railway, which offered light, fast and frequent services.
 As traffic density increased, there was a need for longer trains and more powerful locomotives to haul them.
-In 1932, William Stanier became Chief Mechanical Engineer and set out to rationalise production.
-Since Crewe had experience with heavier locomotives and had its own steel making facilities, he chose it as his main production location.
+In 1932, William Stanier became chief mechanical engineer and set out to rationalise production.

 There followed the Princesses and Duchesses, along with the Jubilees and the "Black Fives".
 Crewe produced all the new boilers for the LMS, and all heavy drop stampings and forgings.
 It also produced most of the heavy steel components for the track and other structures.
 The 1935 documentary No. 6207; A Study in Steel about the construction of an LMS Princess Royal Class engine was filmed at the works.

 During World War II, Crewe produced over 150 Covenanter tanks for the army.